neilstottler/web-dev-final/README.md

-# Website Development Final Spring 2022
+# Web Development Final Spring 2022
 Welcome!
-You've found final progect for four students website development class.
-Our goal with this project is to create a site for anyone to enter their spendings and visualize it.
+You've found our final project for Web Development.
+The goal for this project is to create a site that anyone can use to enter their spending and visualize a budget.